onemorebruh/Whisper_Voices/Server/README.md

 Controller
 - [ ] design
 - [ ] add https support
+- [ ] implement function for printing values of JsonBody

 main.go
 - [ ] gather all the components to the programm